jdart/ElasticSearchProcessWire/README.md

-# ElasticSearch for ProcessWire 0.3.0
+# ElasticSearch for ProcessWire 0.4.0

-Since 0.3.0 ElasticSearch for ProcessWire is using the GPLv3 license.

 ## About ElasticSearch for ProcessWire